Geisha Williams: Early life

 Williams was born Geisha J. Jimenez in Cuba.
+Her parents named her Geisha from the title of a John Wayne movie, The Barbarian and the Geisha.
 At the age of five, Geisha migrated to the US with her parents, after her father, a political prisoner in Cuba, was released from prison.
 Her father worked various jobs to provide for his family and went on to own their own grocery store.

 She has a bachelor's degree in industrial engineering from the University of Miami and an MBA from Nova Southeastern University.

 Career

-After university, Williams worked for Florida Power & Light (FPL), starting as a residential energy auditor.
+While at the University of Miami, Williams interned for Florida Power & Light (FPL).
+She returned to the company after earning her degree, starting as a residential energy auditor.
+In 2005, she was the company's vice president for distribution and was in charge of the restoration effort after Hurricane Wilma.

 Williams joined Pacific Gas and Electric Company (PG&E) in 2007.
+In 2010, she was Vice President for Energy Delivery, and in 2011, she was put in charge of electric operations.

-In March 2017, William became the first Latina chief executive officer of a Fortune 500 company.
+In March 2017, Williams became the first Latina chief executive officer of a Fortune 500 company.

-She is a director at the Edison Electric Institute, the Institute of Nuclear Power Operations and the Association of Edison Illuminating Companies and is the board chairwoman for the Center for Energy Workforce Development.
+She has been a director at the Edison Electric Institute, the Institute of Nuclear Power Operations, and the Association of Edison Illuminating Companies, the board chairwoman for the Center for Energy Workforce Development, and a trustee of the California Academy of Sciences.
+She is on the Board of Directors for the Bipartisan Policy Center.

-Compensation criticism

-In January 2019 Williams left PG&E as the company struggled to deal with legal and financial repercussions associated with a series of devastating California wildfires, which occurred in 2017 and 2018.
-Despite losing more than $6 billion, Williams received a pay raise of 8.12% in 2018.
-PG&E filed for bankruptcy immediately after Williams' departure.

-Williams is criticized for a $10mm+ pay packaging including $2.6mm in severance pay when she left PG&E as the company prepared to enter bankruptcy.
-The Los Angeles Times reported that, "Williams’ compensation encompassed numerous perks, including a car and driver, a $51,000 security system for her home, health club and “executive health” services worth $5,453 and financial services subsidized to the tune of $7,980."

-In April 2019, California Governor Gavin Newsom expressed concern that new PG&E board members would have little knowledge of California, and may lack the expertise to safely run a utility.

-Williams was succeeded by John Simon as interim CEO, then, in May 2019, Bill Johnson became CEO, garnering "more than twice the base salary" of Williams.

 Personal life

-Williams is married to Jay Williams, and they have two daughters.
+Williams is married, and she and her husband have two daughters.

-She is a board director of the Bipartisan Policy Center and the a trustee of the California Academy of Sciences.